 Recruitment Violations

 A student at any grade level shall not be recruited to a member school of the KHSAA for the purpose of participating in athletics, including recruitment under the guise of academics.
-A student enrolled at any grade level shall not be given improper benefits not available to all members of the student body to remain at a member school.
+A student enrolled at any grade level shall not be given improper benefits not available to all members of the student body to remain at a member school, and a coach or other school personnel (with the exception of the Principal or Designated Representative) may not make illegal contact with a student otherwise enrolled in another school as defined in KHSAA Bylaw 16.

 Recruiting is defined as an act on behalf of or for the benefit of a school, which attempts to influence a student to transfer to a member school for the purpose of participating in athletics.
 It also shall be defined as recruiting to provide improper benefits to an already enrolled student to influence that student to remain at a member school for the purpose of participating in athletics.
 A school official utilizing an intermediary including a peer, another school employee, a student, parent, or a citizen, for the purpose of recruiting a student athlete shall be in noncompliance.